 The doctors were great and very cautious given our history.
 Henry's numbers continued to drop for a few days, but they bounced back, and we never really understood what happened.
 He has rarely been sick at all since then, for which we are thankful.

-Now Henry is three, and he is already talking about going to high school.
-He has more energy than Audra and me put together, multiplied by a gazillion.
-He loves to talk, to create, to destroy, to laugh, to read, to snuggle, and to play with our phones.
+Henry has more energy than Audra and me put together, multiplied by a gazillion.
+He loves to talk, to create, to destroy, to laugh, to read, and to snuggle.